camunda/camunda-docs/optimize/components/userguide/process-analysis/task-analysis.md

 Select a process definition you would like to analyze.
 Once a definition is selected, a **heatmap** is displayed, highlighting the flow nodes where Optimize identified many duration outliers.

 In our example, the **Approve Invoice** task has duration outliers.
-Additionally, in the **Outlying tasks** table, you can see how many instances were identified, how much longer they took than the average duration, and a list of related variables.
+Additionally, in the **Outliers** table, you can see how many instances were identified, how much longer they took than the average duration, and a list of related variables.

 ![task analysis example 1](./img/outlierExample_1_heatMap.png)